hifian/hintahaukka/README.md

 * The acceptance criteria of the user story are fulfilled
 * All tests pass successfully
-* The line coverage of tests is decent
+* The line coverage of tests is decent / joku toinen katselmoinut
 * The code is documented at a general level (The usage cases for classes)
 * Travis CI build is successful
 * Heroku build is successful and runs